activ8-health/app/API.md

         - `message`: string (some motivational message)
     - 401 authentication error  (if email is invalid OR password is incorrect)
         - `error_message`: the error message to show the user
-- Notes
-    - Calculating this should honestly not take too long
-    - If it does, we can move to preprocessing

 ## Sleep